orbat-mapper/orbat-mapper/docs/guide/terminology.md

 Under the hood ORBAT Mapper uses a data model loosely inspired by the [Military Scenario Definition Language (MSDL)](https://en.wikipedia.org/wiki/Military_Scenario_Definition_Language).
-In this section we will go through some terminology you will encounter when building a scenario.
+In this section we will go through some terminology you will encounter while building a scenario.

 ## Scenario